 The program became known as “Miami Valley Meals,” and as the focus of Set the Banquet Table evolved to share the program’s mission, the nonprofit made the move to officially change its name to Miami Valley Meals with the State of Ohio in December of 2020.

-Meals are currently prepared, stored and distributed from MVM headquarters near Downtown Dayton.
+Meals are currently prepared, stored and distributed from Miami Valley Meals' facility near Downtown Dayton.

 Miami Valley Meals attests that food, as a basic human need, can open the door to further connections and opportunities to make progress, and its passionate team stands ready to serve and support the Miami Valley region for years to come.

-To learn more about our partnering organizations, click here.
+To learn more about the organizations we partner with, click here.

-To learn more about our prepared meal program, click here.
+To learn more about our prepared meal program and how it works, click here.